19hours/sg-statutes/Acts/Women’s Charter.md

 [14/69; 21/73]

-(2) Where any person is arrested by the Director or any person mentioned in subsection (1), the Director or person making the arrest shall comply with sections 36 and 37 of the Criminal Procedure Code (Cap.
-68) as if he were a police officer.
+(2) Where any person is arrested by the Director or any person mentioned in subsection (1), the Director or person making the arrest shall comply with sections 68 and 85 of the Criminal Procedure Code 2010 as if he were a police officer.

 [15/2010 wef 02/01/2011]